 In accordance with Section 106 of the NRHP and its implementing regulations (36 CFR 800) the District is addressing adverse effects to historic properties through a Programmatic Agreement (PA).
-A preliminary draft PA for review and comment by the public has been prepared and is included in the Draft Feasibility Report/Environmental Assessment.
-The stipulations in the draft PA are subject to revision and addition as a result of review by the public as well as consultation with the Delaware Nation, the Delaware Tribe, the Shawnee Tribe, the Shinnecock Indian Nation, the Stockbridge Munsee Community, New York City Landmarks Preservation Commission, and New York and New Jersey State Historic Preservation Offices.
+A final PA is projected to be executed prior to the finalization of this report and has been released for review and comment by the public and will be included in the Feasibility Report/Environmental Assessment.
+The stipulations in the PA have been subject to revision and addition as a result of review by the public as well as consultation with the Delaware Nation, the Delaware Tribe, the Shawnee Tribe, the Shinnecock Indian Nation, the Stockbridge Munsee Community, New York City Landmarks Preservation Commission, and New York and New Jersey State Historic Preservation Offices.
 Requirements of the PA currently include: